DIFFERENCE BETWEEN A KERATIN TREATMENT AND A JAPANESE STRAIGHTENING

 - 50% deposit required for extensions, Japanese Straightening or high ticket services

-- Deposits can be emailed to email@example.com.
+- Deposits can be made here or emailed to email@example.com.
 You will receive a call to obtain deposit if not provided.